Prachicodes111/co2-emissions-analysis-2024/README.md

 - Some countries and sectors experienced a decline, possibly due to policy changes, energy transitions, or economic shifts.
 - The data highlights the importance of continued monitoring and mitigation efforts to address climate change.

-📌 **For a detailed year-over-year comparison, check the attached .txt file in this repository.**
+📌 **For a detailed year-over-year comparison, check the attached .pdf file in this repository.**

 ## 🚀 How to Use